onfido/onfido-java/README.md

 #### Testing

-1. Run `mvn verify` to run all existing automated tests.
+1. Run `mvn test` to run all existing automated tests.
 2. View tests in `src/test/java/com/onfido` for examples of writing tests of your own.

 ## More Documentation